 I got my BA and MA in Italian language and literature and Russian studies at University of Ljubljana, Slovenia.

 My main research interests are in generative syntax, morphology and language acquisition.
 I am mainly working on Slavic and Romance languages.
-I am a part of the project The behavior of Czech and Slovene clitics at CKZJ.
+I am a part of the project The behavior of Czech and Slovene clitics at CEFT.

 I am also a founder of Grammelot – an online language school, where I teach Italian, Russian and Slovene languages.
 You are very welcome to join any of the classes!